Flora-King/Top-Service/README.md

 Users of this website are able to find out which services are provided by TOP Service; use the contact details provided to contact TOP service directly; and submit an enquiry using the Enquiry form.

-The live website can be found here [Top_service website]: https://flora-king.github.io/Top-Service/
+The live website can be found here [Top_service website]:https://flora-king.github.io/Top-Service/
 ## Features
+!
+[Multiple devices mockup Generator]: (https://github.com/Flora-King/Top-Service/blob/main/assets/images/Website_mockup.png)

 ### Navigation